PseudoPau/ThesisLog/Writing/Operational Manual.md

 Project conduction will be synchronized with the writing of thesis.

-The project will attempt to portray the imperfect outcomes from design education pipeline (us), and the supplementary toolkits to operate a successful real world project through a fictional auction.

 ## Narrative ##
 The project will fictionalize a spectacle adventure and an auction at the site of (00:00:00), (x,y,z) or (𝜌,𝜃,𝜁,𝜏).
-By visualizing the formation, perception, distinction and interplay of the double self-images of the physical and the digital twins, it indicates the technics, theories, aesthetics and values of the orthographic are universal to the ones of the signal age.
-By doing so, bring a spotlight to visuals, screens and surfaces as significant elements to think of in thrifing the built environment.
+By portraying the formation, perception, distinction and interplay of the double self-images of the physical and the digital twins, the project indicates the technics, theories, aesthetics and values of the orthographic are universal to the ones in the digital age.
+The project aspires to bring spotlights to vision, screen and surface as significant elements to think of in thriving the built environment.

 There exists a physical doppelganger inhabiting the "here and now" and a digital doppelganger inhabiting the cloud, who occupy different territories, have different appearances, sizes and lifespans, but share the same set of vision, perception and memory.
 The two worlds are segregated by a nameless, invisible, thick wall, with only a few neurons stitching together.